hatsugai/SyncStitch/README.md

 ## Install

-Download a executable file from the release page.
+Download an executable file from the release page.

 ## Build